siegeon/magic.lambda.http/README.md

 to be a file relatively existing within your _"/files/"_ folder somewhere.

-Notice, if you want to have more control over your HTTP request, you can also explicitly add your own **[header]** collection, which will become the HTTP request's headers, where the header name is the name of the node, and its value is the value of the node.
+Notice, if you want to have more control over your HTTP request, you can also explicitly add your own **[headers]** collection, which will become the HTTP request's headers, where the header name is the name of the node, and its value is the value of the node.
 Below is a simple example of retrieving the document found at the specified URL, using a simple GET HTTP request, without neither a **[token]** nor **[header]** collection.